This blog continues a series of blogs on Mixing (Page 2014).

 Selecting this 2-Track function on the console, will route the Stereo Mix signal to the monitors for confirming the technical and creative merits of your final Stereo Mix.
 To confirm that you as the Mixing Engineer is actually monitoring Stage 5 (and not Stage 3), if you select the mute button on the Stereo Mix track within the DAW, the monitoring signal to the Control Room monitors should be cut.
 Deselect the mute button to continue to monitor this Stereo Mix signal.

 This completes the 3 stages of the Mixing phase – Stage 3, Stage 4 and Stage 5.

 Audio Engineering is an enjoyable, technical and creative pursuit.
 It is dependent upon the engineer understanding the fundamentals.
 Signal Flow is one of the core fundamentals.
 Understanding and practicing these three stages of the Recording phase’ Signal Flow and the three stages of the Mixing phase Signal Flow until committed to muscle memory is essential to the development of the aspiring engineer.

 Images courtesy of: David L Page Accessed 3rd June, 2013

-As outlined in my Pre-Production Plan blog several months ago, lets return to the basics.
+As outlined in my Pre-Production Plan (Page 2010) blog several months ago, lets return to the basics.
 It is the goal of the audio industry to facilitate to the realisation of recorded artefacts – recorded and then distributed in the mediums of shellac or vinyl records, magnetic tapes, compact discs and now more commonly as wav or MP3s.
 Within the process of producing these artefacts, there are considered to be three stages of the production process:

 The pre-production stage;